Mahak008/IGDTUW-Complaint-Resolution-System/README.md

 - **Spring Boot**: Framework for creating the backend and managing application configuration.
 - **HTML/CSS**: For structuring and styling the web pages.
 - **Bootstrap**: For responsive and modern design components.
+- **Javascript**: For enhancing interactivity and client-side scripting.
 - **MongoDB**: NoSQL database for data storage.
 - **Maven**: Build automation and dependency management.
 - **Eclipse IDE**: Integrated development environment used for development.